Air pump: History

-In 1649, Otto von Guericke invented the spool vacuum air pump.
-This pump was called air pump in 19th century lexicons.
-Additionally, Guericke's air pump decreased any potential leaks between the piston and the cylinder by utilizing washers made from leather.

-The first effective air pump constructed in England for scientific purposes was made in 1658 by Robert Hooke for Robert Boyle.
+In 1649, German scientist and inventor Otto von Guericke invented the spool vacuum air pump.
+Guericke's vacuum pump decreased any potential leaks between the piston and the cylinder by utilizing washers made from leather.
+In Britain, the first effective vacuum pump for scientific purposes was constructed in 1658 by English polymath Robert Hooke, on behalf of Anglo-Irish natural philosopher Robert Boyle.
+Boyle used the term "air pump" (among others) for his own vacuum pump as well as Guericke's, and they have often been referred to as such ever since.

-In 1705, an English scientist by the name of Francis Hauksbee, developed a style of a double-barrelled air pump.
+In 1705, English scientist Francis Hauksbee, developed a style of a double-barrelled air pump.
 Hauksbee's double-barrelled air pump was used primarily for scientific research, and had the ability to create a vacuum.